Khalid Hassan Milu: Personal life

-Milu married Fatema Hasan on February 17, 1986.
-Together, the couple have two sons, Protic Hasan (born January 12, 1987) who is a singer and Pritom Hasan (born January 27, 1993), who is a singer, composer, actor and model.
-His son Pritom has said on Facebook that Milu was a fan of Elvis Presley.
-Although Protic and Pritom are both musicians, Milu never taught his sons singing or anything music related.
-Milu wanted his sons to grow up, become highly educated and then teach them music after they've gotten degrees.
-But due to his illness, he allowed Protic to start his music career as a teenager.
-Milu performed his last song Jiboner Ei Anondomoy Din on the magazine television show Ityadi with his son Protic in November 2004.
+Together, the couple have two sons, Protic Hasan (born January 12, 1987) who is a singer and Pritom Hasan (born January 27, 1993), who is a singer, music composer, actor and model.
+Protic currently resides in New York with his wife Moushumi Tasfik and his daughter Pritika Hasan (b.
+2023).
+Although Protic and Pritom are both musicians, Milu never taught his sons anything music-related.
+Milu wanted his sons to grow up, and then teach them music after they finished their education.
+But due to Milu's illness, Protic started his music career with Milu in 2004 at 17 years old.
+Milu performed his last song, "Jiboner Ei Anondomoy Din," on the magazine television show Ityadi with Protic, which was aired in November 2004.
+This is the only song they have ever sung together.